 Lost in the Wood(s) received ICMA Award of Excellence

 ICMA is a worldwide competition for corporate medias, books, corporate design and magazines organized by International Editorial-Design & Research Forum.
 Altogether 376 publications from 27 countries participated this year.
 Lost in the Wood(s) publication was given Award of Excellence in the series “Books: Academic Works, Educational Textbooks and Schoolbooks”.
 Awards of Excellence are awarded for outstanding individual achievements.
-Often there are photo reports, illustrations or the print finishing that are honored this way.
+Often there are photo reports, illustrations or the print finishing that are honoured this way.

 Lost in the Wood(s) presents Aalto University’s CHEMARTS project and its outcomes and is made by Designer In Residence Pirjo Kääriäinen, designer Liisa Tervinen, photographer Eeva Suorlahti, graphic designer Safa Hovinen and producer Sanna Tyyri-Pohjonen.
 The book is printed by printhouse Aldus Oy.

 “The award was really good news.
 This was the first time we attended an international book competition.
 We did well with the book, so I was happy to send it to a renowned competition.
 The workgroup was a real dream team.
 Of course Pirjo Kääriäinen and Liisa Tervinen made the hardest work, but also the great photos made the publication to what it is.
 The graphic designer crowned the visions successfully and also the printing house did a good job", explains Tyyri-Pohjonen from Aalto ARTS Books.

 Towards a more sustainable future of materials